-She was horrified when she realized she was pregnant.
 She was forty years old.
 She didn't want or need another child.
 She already had six with two different fathers and this one she was not sure who the father was.
 She was having an affair with a man she had known for years.
 They had been friends long before they had been lovers.
-She loved him and thought….maybe this might make him leave his wife for her.
+She loved him and thought .maybe this might make him leave his wife for her.
 She was ready to leave her second husband.

 He too was horrified - that's all he needed, another child.
 Like her he had a few, with different mothers.

 'I will abort it,' she had said in a threatening tone she knew he wouldn't like.
 'You cannot,' he replied, 'it is a life, you cannot do that.'

 'Then let us live together.
 We will rear it together,' she said.